huddlej/seasonal-flu-reports/narratives/seasonal-flu-reports_2022-01-20.md

 # [Recent FRA data detect a slight antigenic advance for 53G over 53N](https://nextstrain.org/community/huddlej/seasonal-flu-reports/flu/seasonal/2022-01-20/h3n2/ha/2y/cell/fra?branchLabel=aa&c=cTiterSub&d=tree&f_epiweek=202050,202051,202052,202053,202101,202102,202103,202104,202105,202106,202107,202108,202109,202110,202111,202112,202113,202114,202115,202116,202118,202119,202120,202121,202122,202123,202124,202125,202126,202127,202128,202129,202130,202131,202132,202133,202134,202135,202136,202137,202138,202139,202140,202141,202142,202143,202144,202145,202146,202147,202148,202149,202150,202151,202152,202201,202202&label=clade:3C.2a1b.2a.2&m=div&p=full&r=division)

+Measurements from focus reduction assays (FRAs) in ferrets suggest that 53G is slightly more antigenically advanced than 53N.
 Although the primary antigenic advance for recent 2a.2 strains corresponds to the 156S subclade (with an antigenic advance of 5.42 log2 titers from the root compared to 4.26 for its immediate ancestor), the 53G subclade has a slightly higher advance of 6.15 log2 titers.

 # [Multiple subclades of 2a.2’s 156S clade have high local branching index](https://nextstrain.org/community/huddlej/seasonal-flu-reports/flu/seasonal/2022-01-20/h3n2/ha/2y/cell/fra?branchLabel=aa&c=lbi&d=tree&label=clade:3C.2a1b.2a.2&m=div&p=full)